damienmaier/encrypted-vault/implementation.md

 ## Client organization public / private key pair

 Each client organization has an associated **private / public key pair**.
-This pair of keys is what allows the client to encrypt and decrypt the data stored on the server.
+This pair of keys is what allows the client to encrypt and decrypt the documents.
 Retrieving the public / private key pair is the first thing the client does when he accesses the vault.

 ### Data stored on the server